Oyami-Srk/MergePDFs-action/README.md

 ## Usage

-Just change "path" with the path of the folder where the pdfs are, and change filename to the name of the output pdf you want
+Create a file called main.yml in .github/workflows/main.yml in yout repository and copy the code below Just change "path" with the path of the folder where the pdfs are, and change filename to the name of the output pdf you want

 ```yml